TeskaLabs/splang-docs/docs/language/types.md

 !!fp32 1234
 ```

+!!! note

-Note: Cast is also a great helper for type inference, it means that it could be used to indicate the the type explicitly, if needed.
+    Cast is also a great helper for type inference, it means that it could be used to indicate the the type explicitly, if needed.

 ## Schema-based types